patternfly/react-component-groups/migration.md

 ​
   **SOLUTION:** use the `className` property if you need a custom color ​
-​
-## Battery
-​
-- No action required
-​
-​
 ## ErrorState
 ​
 - The default error description *“If the problem persists, contact [Red Hat Support](https://access.redhat.com/support) or check our [status page](https://status.redhat.com) for known outages.”* has been removed.